 So lay out the arguments plain and simple.

-Uh and if anyone wishes to debate on those arguments, I'm very happy to discuss.
+And if anyone wishes to debate on those arguments, I'm very happy to discuss.

-Well, for um leaded fuel or even the ozone-related issues, there were industrial processes that could replace them.
+Well, for leaded fuel or even the ozone-related issues, there were industrial processes that could replace them.

-You know, it was not there was not a gigantic cost to society in terms of efficiency or innovation in finding a fix.
+You know, it was not, there was not a gigantic cost to society in terms of efficiency or innovation in finding a fix.

-Is it is this like an international treaty, like for uh nuclear weapons or ICPMs or and what and what would that look like?
+Is this like an international treaty for nuclear weapons or ICPMs?

 How would that be enforced?